Snowflake-Labs/terraform-provider-snowflake/docs/technical-documentation/resource_migration.md

 # Resource migration

-Here's a guide on how to migrate deprecated resources to their new counter-parts.
+Here's a guide on how to migrate deprecated resources to their new counterparts.
 The migration can be done in two ways.
-Either you can remove old grant resources and replace them with new ones or perform more complicated migration, but without revoking any grant (no downtime migration).
-We'll focus on the second one as the first approach is pretty straight forward.
-As an example we'll take `snowflake_database_grant` to `snowflake_grant_privileges_to_account_role` migration with one privilege granted to two roles:
+Either you can remove old grant resources and replace them with new ones or perform a more complicated migration, but without revoking any grant (no downtime migration).
+We'll focus on the second one, as the first approach is pretty straightforward.
+As an example, we'll take `snowflake_database_grant` to `snowflake_grant_privileges_to_account_role` migration with one privilege granted to two roles:

 ```terraform
 resource "snowflake_database_grant" "old_resource" {